 Follow up on the children’s water experiments.

-- Invite children to draw or take photos of what they do with water.
+- Invite children to draw or take photos or videos of what they do with water.
 Let them report on their water play during class meetings.